LunarG/VulkanTools/via/README.md

  2. Validate that your Vulkan Loader and drivers are installed properly
  3. Capture your system state in a form that can be used as an attachment when submitting bugs

  This document describes where to find the source for VIA, building it, running it, and how to understand the resulting command line output that is generated.
+VIA is pre-built and delivered with the Vulkan SDK.
+As well, it can be invoked from the [Vulkan Configurator](https://vulkan.lunarg.com/doc/sdk/latest/windows/vkconfig.html) included with the Vulkan SDK.

 <BR />